tickbh/collections/Readme.md

 datastruct for rust
 =====================

-A Rust library for creating datastruct.
+A Rust library for creating datastruct. now support AVLTree, RBTree

 ## Usage